 Plants that are older than five years may need to be pruned to invigorate growth again.
 Pruning at the wrong time may stunt the flowers for the following summer, as the seed pods may get destroyed.
 There are some plants, such as Unending Summer, that seem to tolerate pruning better than others.

 The Endless Summer Hydrangea is able to bloom repeatedly during the summer.
 Hydrangea Endless Summer is a cultivar of Hydrangea macrophylla, a mop head hydrangea.
 The color of the flowers range from pink to blue depending on the pH level of the soil.
+Check out this page on how to change the color of hydrangea flowers.

 The Nikko Blue Hydrangea is also a mophead hydrangea.
 Flower color can vary from a pinkish-blue to blue.